Teo Rodríguez Pagano

-Teo Rodríguez Pagano (born 12 October 2005) is an Argentine professional footballer who plays as a left-back for Argentine Primera División club San Lorenzo de Almagro.
+Teo Rodríguez Pagano (born 12 October 2005) is an Argentine professional footballer who plays as a left-back for Argentine Primera División club San Lorenzo.

 Club career

 Rodríguez's career at Ciclón spans two formative stages: the first, from 2012 to 2019, when he joined the youth football team at just 7 years old.
 After a break, he returned to the club in 2022, where he began to establish himself in his category, eventually joining the Reserve Division under the direction of Pipi Romagnoli.

-Rodríguez Pagano's official debut in San Lorenzo's first team took place on 12 April 2025, in the 2025 Primera División, with a 1-0 victory against Atlético Tucumán.
+Rodríguez Pagano's official debut in San Lorenzo's first team took place on 12 April 2025, in the 2025 Primera División, with a 1–0 victory against Atlético Tucumán.

 International career

 In July 2024, Rodríguez was first called up by Diego Placente to the Argentina U20s for the L'Alcúdia International Football Tournament.
 He was named to their 23-man squad for the 2025 South American U-20 Championship on 6 January 2025.
 He made the final Argentina U20 squad for the 2025 FIFA U-20 World Cup.